The DataLogger records the fusion process on nearly all McElroy fusion machines.

 The DataLogger allows documentation of manual fusion, electrofusion, squeeze-off techniques and pressure testing data.
 The device also saves precise GPS locations with each joint record from the entire job.

 Good data, along with proper analysis, is the key to better understanding your business.
 By collecting and analyzing data from your fusion jobsite, you can gain new insights into your overall operations.

-Understanding and using the information gained from logging your fusion activities can significantly improve your bottom line.
-Finding new ways to manage, view and sort that data, and discovering new metrics to track will only improve your decision making and overall jobsite performance.
+Understanding and using the information gained from logging fusion activities can significantly improve the bottom line.
+Finding new ways to manage, view and sort that data, and discovering new metrics to track will only improve decision making and overall jobsite performance.
 All this together adds real value to you and your customers.